Do It Yourself IT? Here Are Some Tips.

 Is It Really Okay To DIY My IT?

-That’s a tough question for me to answer, but there are a couple of things to consider.
-First, how well do you really know the ins and outs of cybersecurity, cyber attack prevention, hardware reliability, and all the other things that make an office IT environment safe and reliable?
+It all comes down to the cost-benefit analysis that we all have to do as business leaders.
+First, how well do you really know the ins and outs of cybersecurity protection, cyberattack prevention, hardware reliability, and all the other factors that make an office IT environment safe and reliable?
 Second, even if you can do it, is it really the best use of your time to do so?
-Experts in any area (IT, HR, Accounting, etc) can usually do a better job than a DIY effort, and quite often end up saving you time and money as well.
-If you ever want to talk about offloading your IT duties to us, feel free to schedule a free consultation with me and I’ll be happy to help you decide if, when, and how to get IT off your plate.
+Experts in any area (IT, HR, Accounting, etc) can usually do a better job than a DIY effort, and quite often end up saving you time and money if you can afford the investment.